KgitWH21/cereus_limnic_efo_novel_os/story/canon/characters/zima.md

 A impressionistic ill-tempered customer begins the character's journey

 RECENT EVENTS:
 Witnessed the rising of the Yonaguni Monument alongside Scorch, with whom she has formed a romantic connection.

+**Chapter 6:** Critically wounded at the Monument when caught in the edge of **Sun's** devastating light beam—spun like a ragdoll and impacted the stone steps.
+Status: **CRITICAL**.